TumblrX/Frontend/commitmessage.md

 👌Done

-adding event handler to the Password box and its edit icon
+adding event handler to the Add Filter to posts

 ✔️To do